KenseiKyoka/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  The flexibility of the breaks, Adaptive meets the needs of time but Fully responsive meets quality requirements

 2. Describe what it means to be mobile first vs desktop first.

+  Mobile First is positioning itself to be a app that is on the phone while Desktop focuses of the size of computer screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+  It would ratio out to be 10px for the font.

 4. How would you describe preprocessing to someone new to CSS?

+  It can be really tedious, but is a step that can help the flow of your css be beautiful and simplistic.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite part is once you have it up and running youll never want to miss out on what it provides.
+The most trouble comes from setting up the environment.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.